 How can I find out the full information about my Windows 10 computer without using third party software?
 Below are a few convenient ways to get all the information about your system and computer components.

-- Advanced information about the system.
+- Advanced information about the system by using "Run" menu

 - How do I know my network adapter data?

 - System information in the command prompt (Windows PowerShell).

 - Information in Device Manager.

 The full information about the computer consists of several data, which need to be collected manually, requesting the system’s various authorities.
 Such information may be needed in a variety of situations.
 For example, consider the system requirements of games, programs, or applications.
 By comparing the recommended requirements with the characteristics of computer components, you will evaluate the possibility of correct work of programs in your PC.

 Below is a complete list of actions required to obtain all information about the characteristics of computer components.

 Advanced information about the system by using “Run” menu